helidon-io/helidon/docs/se/guides/dbclient.md

    its name.
 2. The required book was removed, so an HTTP 204 is sent.
 <!--@mdc :: -->

-previously.
+To remove a book from the library, use the "delete-book" script in the way than previously.
 If the book is removed successfully, an HTTP 204 is sent back.

 ### Set Up Routing